 Combine the cookies, salt and butter and bake on a cookie sheet at 350 degrees for 10 minutes.
 Use beaters to whip the cream for 5 minutes or until fluffy, then add the vanilla and sugar.
 Once the cookie bits have cooled, layer cookie, banana, dulce de leche, cream and repeat, ending with whipped cream on top and some reserves of the cookie crumbles.

 My favourite Christmastime baking recipe – chewy, sweet ginger cookies.
 Inspired by the cookie at Starbucks, these are even better with the addition of real ginger to help with digestion and fight colds.
-Although delicious as is, after making these a few times, I have been known to stir in chopped chunks of 70% dark chocolate, and serve with scotch, whisky or port for special nights.
-Recipe makes 24 regular cookies or 12 extra-large.
-Excited that this recipe was recently featured on another great site MindBodyGreen.
-Enjoy!
+Although delicious as is, after making these a few times, I have been known to stir in chopped chunks of 70% dark chocolate – so amazing.
+But the recipe is a classic and if you’re making it for the first time I would stick with them as listed below.
+Something so cozy and warming about the ginger flavour when it is cold outside.
+Recipe makes 24 regular cookies.

 chewy ginger cookies